renepacchaux/performing-arts-ux/README.md

 Given an unknown set of actor records, I pixel-sketched the simple lines and boxes that would be the start of the most consequential page on the site.

-At least two views, starting with mobile, in order to look at picture placement and text sizes.
-Justinmind prototyping software immediately helped load a data collection into the first wireframes.
-It is important to not assume to much.
-When using a persona representation, I try to 'live it' throughout the user flow and wireframing.
-If our persona, "Dori" is pulling out her phone as she's walking her dog, it is only one instance.
-But finding loopholes is about at least living through "loop one."
+Depending on how you are arriving at the site, it could present itself in one of two ways.

+-   The static representation
+-   The headshot gallery with priority ordering

+**Name Placement**

+Let me pay attention to the text sizes.
+There are plenty of software to roll out the immediate wireframe.
+This also helped load a spreadsheets sized table of information into the later renditions of the site.
+There were a few clues as to how it would work to click from one thing to the other.

+I needed the help of a persona.
+It is important to not take a non-descript approach under a wide net in the name of best practices.
+When using a persona representation, I try to 'live it' throughout tthe steps anyone would take to produce something immediately useful to whoever is using the app.

+**Persona Dori**

+Our persona.
+“Dori Lattice.”

+She's walking her dog, and we take this situation and unpack it to see if we are heading in the right direction.
+If and when there are issues with our first attempt at getting a click progression to feel just right, I will go back and ‘fix' it.

 **Guidelines**

-I didn't want the user necessarily learning and re-learning placement.
-At design merge, I kept the colors and font and focused on the root landing page.
-The initial components were Material-based components.
-I would use this to maintain alignment and uniformity.
-If we lived through a user flow, we could make those decisions live in a style guide.
+I didn't want the user necessarily learning and re-learning where to look for what.
+At the early stages of the design thinking, I kept a close eye on the layout for the inital page which is the gallery of photos.
+The code library I used breaks up the work into components.
+Material is the reference for many projects out there and I wanted to specifically use the [MaterialCSS](offshoot) for my components.
+I would use this to make sure all my margins and more matched as best as possible, without directly going in and specifying them.

+There would be more decisions to be made about how a user would progress through an app.
+As long as I document, I could make those decisions and have them live within a knowledgebase for the styles beyond what is in-place by MaterialCSS.

-<a id="orgc76b718"></a>
+<a id="org6ef1e17"></a>

 ### Project Summary

--   The performer name placement is an important convention that reflects the real-world headshots that are handed in at auditions.
+I had to pay attention to where the performers name lands when in the hands of a user.
+At some level, what I do aims to reflect the real-world headshots that are handed in at auditions.

--   Templates least serve the user on exposure goals
--   I enjoyed reading the many varied bios of performers
--   I got to delve in deep and live out the process of getting a headshot taken
--   Having the hometown date as a connector category for the user or the booking agent may be a significant next step.
+Creating a profile that is special to you is hard from the point of view of a person would is at the center of many, possibly on its face unrelated projects.
+I enjoyed getting the details of histories of performers, and seeing if there are less obvious commonalities.
+I like to bring that out in the way a site is built.

+**Next Steps**

+We know from themes in interivews that this type of information lands at the desk of a producer.
+With more resources, it would be wise to dive in deep into the process of getting a headshot viewed and vetted for worthyness for a particular role.

+From themes we have seen in competitive analysis, there is an opportunity for having the hometown date visible to a booking agent or producer.
+Further data shows that the stakes of an out of town performers tends to draw better results.